Denise DeBartolo York

-Marie Denise DeBartolo York (born 1950) is an American billionaire businesswoman, who is the owner and co-chair of the San Francisco 49ers American football team.
-She is the daughter of late construction magnate Edward J. DeBartolo Sr. and the late Marie Patricia Montani DeBartolo.
+Marie Denise DeBartolo York (born 1950) is an American billionaire businesswoman, who is the co-chairwoman of the San Francisco 49ers American football team, as well as Leeds United and also owner of Rangers through 49ers Enterprises.
+She is the daughter of the late construction magnate Edward J. DeBartolo Sr. and the late Marie Patricia Montani DeBartolo.

 Early life

 DeBartolo grew up in a family famous for real estate development.
-She attended Saint Mary's College of Indiana, a Catholic women's college near the University of Notre Dame.
+She attended Saint Mary's College of Indiana, a Catholic women's college near the University of Notre Dame, graduating in 1972.

 Career

 After graduation, she joined the family business, The DeBartolo Corporation, and became its executive vice president.
 In 1994, following her father's death, she became company co-chairman and all 78 DeBartolo malls were sold.

 In 1978, Edward DeBartolo purchased the National Hockey League's Pittsburgh Penguins. and established DeBartolo York as owner and president.
 She presided over the Penguins 1990–91 championship season, and was the third woman to serve as president of a Stanley Cup-winning team.
-In 1991, the year following the championship, she sold the Penguins to assist the DeBartolo Corporation, which was facing challenges in the aftermath of the real estate collapse of 1987.
+In 1991, following the championship, she sold the Penguins to assist the DeBartolo Corporation, which was facing challenges in the aftermath of the real estate collapse of 1987.

 Denise became operating head of the 49ers in 1999 after her brother, Eddie Jr., was convicted of failing to tell authorities that former Louisiana governor Edwin Edwards attempted to extort him.
 Although Eddie could have resumed control of the 49ers after a year, he decided instead to turn his controlling stake in the team over to Denise in return for other portions of the family interests.
-Despite a years-long perception that the league forced the transaction, Eddie revealed in a 2016 interview that he decided to give the 49ers to his sister and brother-in-law in order to focus on his family.
-She and her husband have since given over control of the 49ers to their son, Jed York.
+Despite a years-long perception that the league forced the transaction, Eddie revealed in a 2016 interview that he decided to give the 49ers to his sister and brother-in-law to focus on his family.
+She and her husband ceded day-to-day control of the 49ers to their son, Jed York in 2008.
+However, they remained principal owners on paper until 2024, when Denise sold enough equity to her son to make him principal owner in name as well.

-On May 24, 2018, the York family via 49ers Enterprises bought shares in English association football club Leeds United to become a minority investor, the 49's Enterprises is the business arm of the NFL side San Francisco 49ers.
+On May 24, 2018, the York family, via 49ers Enterprises (the business arm of the San Francisco 49ers), bought shares in English association football club Leeds United to become a minority investor.
+49ers Enterprises eventually completed a full takeover of Leeds United on June 9, 2023.

 Personal life

 She is married to retired American cancer research pathologist John York.
-The Yorks have four children: sons Jed and Tony (deceased 2018), and daughters Jenna and Mara; and live in the Youngstown, Ohio suburb of Canfield, Ohio.
+The Yorks have four children: sons Jed and Tony (deceased 2018), and daughters Jenna and Mara; and live in Canfield, Ohio, a suburb of Youngstown, Ohio.